 15. Do not feed your Umbrella Cockatoo nuts and seeds!
 They’re full of fat and can literally kill your Cockatoo, if not make him incredibly grumpy, which inevitably leads to destruction and aggressive behavior.

-Plain, brown organic pellets have the foundation of nutrients your bird needs every day.
+Plain, brown natural pellets have the foundation of nutrients your bird needs every day.
 For more info on the proper diet check out Feedyourflock.com

 17. Don’t feed your Cockatoo alcohol, avocado, chocolate, coffee, and salt.